Legend of the Guardians: The Owls of Ga'Hoole: Accolades

-Possible sequel
+Future

 According to Animal Logic's CEO, Zareh Nalbandian, there were discussions for a sequel to Legend of the Guardians: The Owls of Ga'Hoole as of 2011, but nothing solid as to when production would begin, as such a sequel would come in behind several other films Animal Logic will be producing or already is producing with Warner Bros.

 Jim Sturgess and Ryan Kwanten have both said in a 2010 interview that they would reprise their roles as Soren and Kludd if a sequel ever entered production.

 Soundtrack

 WaterTower Music released the film's official soundtrack on September 21, 2010.
 The album includes thirteen score tracks composed by David Hirschfelder.
-The soundtrack also includes the song "To the Sky", Owl City exclusively for the film.
+The soundtrack also includes the song "To the Sky", Owl City wrote exclusively for the film.